Cat-Lady/qjoypad/README.md

 QJoyPad 4
 =========

+This version of QJoyPad4 implements KeyboardAndMouse feature by CatLady - one that allows to have both mouse movement *and* keypresses available at same time, at same axis (including two sides of same axis).

-This is a fork of [QJoyPad](http://qjoypad.sourceforge.net/) with some small additional features, Qt 5 port and some bug/memory leak fixes.
+This is a fork of a fork ;) of - [QJoyPad](http://qjoypad.sourceforge.net/) with some small additional features, Qt 5 port and some bug/memory leak fixes.
 QJoyPad was originally developed by Nathan Gaylinn <wren42@users.sourceforge.net> and John Toman <virtuoussin13@users.sourceforge.net>.
-This fork is maintained by Mathias Panzenböck <grosser.meister.morti@gmx.net>.
+Current "mainstream" fork is maintained by Mathias Panzenböck <grosser.meister.morti@gmx.net>.

 ![Screenshot](http://i.imgur.com/Cuql4Mr.png)